premyennam/Water-Quality-Prediction/README.md

 - **PO₄ (Phosphate), SO₄ (Sulfate), CL (Chloride)** – Nutrients and industrial traces
 - **Suspended Solids** – Turbidity and sediment impact

-📄 See `aParameters_WQM_RMS.pdf` for environmental context and permissible limits.
+📄 See `Parameters_WQM_RMS.pdf` for environmental context and permissible limits.

 ---